 For example, check out the short film Sixpoint made for Resin, their impeccably well-balanced double IPA.
 Watch out, it might make you thirsty.

 Want to learn more about Sixpoint?
 Head over to their website and take a gander.
-Of course, to truly appreciate this brewery, I have to recommend finding a can of Resin, or any one of their other interesting and delicious offerings, such as Diesel, Sweet Action, or Bengali Tiger.
+To appreciate this brewery, I recommend finding a can of Resin, or any one of their other interesting and delicious offerings, such as Diesel, Sweet Action, or Bengali Tiger.
 Let me know if you do.